 To help investors to pool their resources to fund renewable energy projects using existing buildings in South London.
 If investors pool their resources more can be achieved, more economically with more environmental benefit.
-Solar energy in South London is the start of SE24’s ambition and has been the main focus of our first two successful investments and share offer.
-Thereafter we may extend our reach beyond South London and beyond solar if that is practically and financially viable
+Solar energy in South London was the start of SE24’s ambition and has been the focus of our first three successful investments and share offer.
+We are now starting a new type of project – funding and installing energy saving LED lighting in local schools.

 For solar projects SE24 find partners (roof owners) who want solar power and its benefits, and are able to enter into 20 year lease (the lifetime of the Feed in Tariff), but who lack investors.
 Once SE24 is convinced of the financial and practical viability we offer shares to potential investors who share our vision and who seek a modest return and who want to see the surplus used for community philanthropic purposes.